Lockhart636/iot_based_surveillance_system_using_raspberry_pi/README.md

 BoM Price: ~£200.

 N.B.
 The code is CPU intensive, not RAM intensive.
 Thus, a 4 GB version can be used in place of the 8 GB version of the Raspberry Pi 4 Model B.

+N.B.
+The network switch is used to power the SBC and the IP cameras via PoE (Power-over-Ethernet).